stephenkilbourn/production-ready-servererless-workshop/README.md

 - Check SNS messages in the acceptance tests
 - Add conditionally deployed EventBridge rule
 - Check EventBridge messages in the acceptance tests
 - Set each function with dedicated IAM Role limited to needed permission

+## Week 4 work

+- Replace console.log with structured JSON logging
+- Set log level to `INFO` on prod and `DEBUG` other stages